Tribler/trustchain-superapp/liquidity-pool/readme.md

 # Liquidity Pool

 ## Overview
 Liquidity pool is an application built on top of [TrustChain](https://github.com/Tribler/kotlin-ipv8/blob/master/doc/TrustChainCommunity.md), providing the liquidity pool functionality into the [trustchain-superapp](https://github.com/Tribler/trustchain-superapp).
-The application provides a decentralized way of trading between a token-pair, without the need of keeping an order-book.
+TrustChain is a core component, because it allows the implementation of a decentralized cross-chain liquidity pool, permitting trades to take place within tokens of different types by recording the needed information in a decentralized manner.
+The application aims to provide a decentralized way of trading between a token-pair without the need of keeping an order-book.
+Currently it is centralized, as in there is only one owner for the liquidity pool that takes actions.
+However, it's only a matter of engineering to turn this implementation to a truly decentralized cross-chain trading application.
+This will become possible, by introducing multisignature wallets, as explained in [Future Work](#Future-Work) section.

 A liquidity pool is a pool representing a token pair, which is managed by the liquidity pool owner.
 Anyone willing to join the pool can transfer an amount of tokens of the corresponding token-pair.
 By joining a liquidity pool, a user will start receiving tokens as a reward for every trade that takes place inside the pool, according to the amount provided.
 Any user can trade instantly by transfering an amount of one of the tokens that the pool supports and getting back the corresponding amount of the other token.
 Currently, the application supports the bitcoin-eurotoken token pair.
 The rewarding functionality to the liquidity providers is yet to be implemented.

+There are multiple implementations of liquidity pools, but most of them are centralized.
+Some current decentralized platforms that are in production include [Thorchain](https://thorchain.org/) and [Centaur](https://cntr.finance/).

+Read more about [Decentralized Finance](https://arxiv.org/pdf/2101.08778.pdf) and [Automated Market Makers](https://www.researchgate.net/publication/346677620_Automated_Market_Makers_and_Decentralized_Exchanges_a_DeFi_Primer).
+For a quicker overview of liquidity pool and how it works, we recommend [this](https://academy.binance.com/en/articles/what-are-liquidity-pools-in-defi) article and its references.

 ## Application